-The size of the coyote's track will be larger than that of the bobcat.
-This is because the average coyote, according to the “National Audubon Society Field Guide to Mammals,” is in the range of from 20 to 40 lbs. in weight, while the typical bobcat weighs from 14 to 29 lbs.
+If you think you've found tracks from a coyote or bobcat, size comparison is a useful aid in distinguishing between the two species.
+In general, a coyote's track will be larger than that of a bobcat.
+This is because the average coyote is in the range of from 20 to 40 lbs. in weight, while the typical bobcat weighs from 14 to 29 lbs.
 The coyote’s track is about 2 1/2 inches long; the track of a bobcat is around 1 1/2 inches in length.
 The width of the coyote’s track is approximately 1 1/2 inches, slightly wider than the bobcat’s, which usually measures in the range of 1 3/8 inches.

+If you can't determine whether tracks are from a bobcat or coyote with size comparison alone, check for claw marks.
 While the tracks of a coyote and of a bobcat will feature four toes, the key difference is that the bobcat’s track will not show any claw marks.
 Like the vast majority of cats, the bobcat walks and runs with its claws retracted, leaving no sign of them in snow, dirt or mud.
-The coyote cannot retract its claws and in many instances, a slight imprint left by the claw is visible on some, if not all, at the ends of the tracks left by the toes.
+The coyote cannot retract its claws and in many instances, a slight imprint left by the claw is visible on some, if not all, of the tracks left by the toes.

-The heel pad’s shape is another way to discern the track left behind by a bobcat from that of the coyote.
+The heel pad’s shape is another way to discern whether you're looking at coyote vs bobcat tracks.
 The coyote, like all canines, has a heel pad with just one lobe in the front and two lobes in the rear.
-This imprint in the snow can remind you of the outline of a Volkswagen Beetle.
+This imprint in the snow might remind you of the outline of a Volkswagen Beetle.
 The bobcat has two lobes on the heel pad’s front portion and three lobes on the rear; this outline is much like that of a puffy letter M.

 The bobcat’s hind foot often makes a track very close to or even in the front foot’s track, as the animal walks stealthily through the landscape, trying to stay quiet and concealed from potential prey.
 The hind print of the coyote is normally smaller than the imprints of the front feet.
-The coyote’s inner two toes on each track will be just a bit smaller than the outer two toes, notes the Bear Trackers Animal Tracks website.
+Finally, the coyote’s inner two toes on each track will be just a bit smaller than the outer two toes.